 Sports Nut Dad

 Make Dad a sports log book so he can keep track of his favourite teams.
-Make headings on each page for the date, opposition, venue, weather conditions and score.
+Decorate the front cover, and make headings on each page for the date, opposition, venue, weather conditions and score.
 Depending on the sport, you can add headings for things like penalties, fouls, tries, goals or rebounds for each of his favourite players.

 Music Lover Dad

 For more great ideas for celebrating Father’s Day, check out our Mother’s Day article.
-Many of the gift ideas there, are just as good for Dads as they are for Mums.
+Many of the gift ideas there, can be made for Dad’s too.
+Or check out our.